reluce/szurubooru-toolkit/README.md

 ## Requirements
 In order to run the included scripts, a Python release `>=3.8` and the configuratrion file `config.toml` is required.

-The `config.toml` file needs to be present in your current working directory.
+The `config.toml` file needs to be always present in your current working directory from where you are executing the scripts.
-You can find a sample config file in the [git repository](https://github.com/reluce/szurubooru-toolkit) of this package.
+You can find a sample config file in the [GitHub repository](https://github.com/reluce/szurubooru-toolkit) of this package.

 ## Installation
 This package is available on [PyPI](https://pypi.org/project/szurubooru-toolkit/) and can be installed with pip: